Parkline

 • Architectural control (for future review of detailed building/site designs)

-The project site is zoned “C-1(X)” (Administrative and Professional District, Restrictive) and governed by a Conditional Development Permit (CDP) approved in 1975, and subsequently amended in 1978, 1997, and 2004.
+The SRI campus portion of the project site is zoned “C-1(X)” (Administrative and Professional District, Restrictive) and “P” (Parking), and is governed by a Conditional Development Permit (CDP) approved in 1975, and subsequently amended in 1978, 1997, and 2004.
+The 201 Ravenswood Avenue portion of the project site is zoned R-1-S (Single-Family Suburban Residential).

 Current status